 The International League of St Hubert was established in 1934 and under Mrs Pearse’s leadership became a crusading force for vegetarianism, anti-vivisection, anti-fur, anti-blood sports and what today would be called Animal Rights, in association with another organization called the United Humanitarian League.
 Its assertion that Our Lord was vegetarian must be accounted controversial indeed.
 The animal chapel at the Ancient Catholic Church’s Cathedral Church of the Good Shepherd in Chelsea was dedicated to Saints Francis and Hubert under her aegis, and a Service for Animals took place there on the first Sunday of each month.
 A Religious Order of St Francis and St Hubert was also formed within the Ancient Catholic Church in 1953.

 On 14 November 1954, an episcopal consecration occurred for a new church, the New Catholic and Free Church, with Mr and Mrs Pearse present at the private chapel in Muswell Hill, North London, where it took place.
 Its bishop, Philip Charles Stuart Singer (1910-71), was a former bishop of the Ancient Catholic Church who had seceded and was at that time associating with those such as the Pearses who tended towards more esoteric modes of belief.
+In secular life, he was a solicitor.
 He on this occasion exchanged consecrations with Charles Brearley (1894-1978), who was to be of great significance in the ministry of Mrs Pearse.

 Without overestimating his importance, in certain respects Brearley was in character not unlike some of the early Celtic saints that descendants of his movement would later recall.
 He was almost wholly self-educated, and had no time for social niceties.
 What he did have, however, was a rock-solid Christian faith and a passionate, fiery manner of proclaiming it that made him an unforgettably charismatic minister.
 Many were attracted to his evangelistic fervour; fewer of his clergy stayed long because of the difficulty of dealing with one of his mercurial temperament.
 Nevertheless, the reminiscences of him today from those who knew him are of a kindly man, ready to help others and to act with generosity and Christian goodwill.